Looking for Norway facts? You came to the right place to learn about this beautiful "Jewel of the North".

 For tourists, traveling in Norway is easy since most everyone there speak English.
 If you need directions, you'll be pleased to discover how helpful and friendly the Norwegians are.

-I keep adding Norway facts, so come back to my site for information about this Scandinavian country.
+I keep adding Norway facts, so come back to my site for information about this Scandinavian jewel.

 See you in Norway!
 (Norwegian flag (left)

-One of my friends has a neat web site about Denmark, another beautiful Scandinavian country.
-Visit his site and get tons of Interesting Facts about
+One of my friends has a neat web site about Denmark, which is another beautiful Scandinavian country located south of Norway.

 Usually Scandinavia refers to Denmark, Norway and Sweden, but the other Nordic countries, Finland, Iceland and the Faroe Islands (Færøyene), are also sometimes included because of their close historic and cultural relations to Norway (Norge), Sweden (Sverige), and Denmark (Danmark).

-In Norway, we say that Denmark is "Flat like a pancake" ("Flat som en pannekake", in Norwegian/på Norsk).
+In Norway, we say that Denmark is "Flat as a pancake" ("Flat som en pannekake", in Norwegian/på Norsk).

 Denmark is surely is a great contrast to mountainous Norway.